Sign Up Free

 South Korea responded in February 2026 with proposed legislation requiring crypto influencers to disclose their complete asset holdings and all payments received for sponsored content.
 The fact that a national government felt the need to legislate this tells you how normalized the problem has become.

 The damage isn't just financial.
 When people learn about crypto primarily through influencer content, they absorb frameworks shaped by whoever paid for the content.
 They learn which projects to pay attention to (the ones that can afford influencer budgets) and which to ignore (often the ones that can't).
-Their understanding of the space gets shaped by marketing spend, not by educational merit.
+Their entire understanding of the space gets shaped by marketing spend, not by educational merit.

 2. Exchange Learning Centers